Saboteur (1985 video game)

 Saboteur! is a stealth action-adventure game created by Clive Townsend and published by Durell Software in 1985 for several 8-bit home computer formats.

 In 2017, Clive Townsend, in association with realtech VR, released an enhanced version of Saboteur! for PC, iOS and Android devices.
-The game was released on November 9, 2018 for Nintendo Switch.
+The game was released in November 2018 for Nintendo Switch.

 Gameplay

 The player is set in the role of an anonymous ninja, tasked with getting into a warehouse to steal a floppy disk which has the names of rebel leaders on it.
 The player must navigate through the complex of rooms (consisting of the warehouse, dark tunnels and the secret command centre) to find the disk and escape.
 The player has an energy bar which is depleted by falling too far, crouching under water or being attacked.
 If the energy bar is completely depleted or if time runs out, the game ends.
 The bar can be replenished by standing still and resting in a safe area.

 The saboteur can crouch, climb ladders, run and attack enemies by punching and drop-kicking them.
 He begins with a single shuriken as a weapon and can also utilise improvised weapons (such as bricks and pieces of pipe) found in rubbish piles and boxes around the warehouse.
 The warehouse contains many security systems the player will need to defeat or avoid.
 These include guards (who can use hand to hand combat and guns) who stand still and will chase and attack the saboteur if they see him or if he makes too much sound.
 The guards are assisted by guard dogs and automatic gun emplacements.

 Saboteur! also has a difficulty level selection that can be chosen before a game begins.
 The chosen difficulty level determines how many guards are on watch, how much time the saboteur has to complete his mission, and how easy the route to the disk and helicopter will be (i.e. how many security doors on the way are locked and will need to be opened in some way).